 Certificates of non-compliance will need to be acted upon.

-The proposed legislation sets staggered deadlines for lodging of compliance certificates:
+The legislation sets staggered deadlines for lodging of compliance certificates:

-Inspection compliance certificates will then be required to be lodged with Council every three years.
+Inspection compliance certificates will then be required to be lodged with Council every four years.

 Owners wishing to do their own initial safety assessment can be guided by the following Victorian Building Authority checklists: